hu-macsy/lama_old/scai/lama/doc/Matrix.rst

  - coordinate (COO)
  - diagonal (DIA)

-For a detailed description on the different storage types, see :doc:`storage`.
+For a detailed description on the different storage types, see :doc:`SetStorage`.

 You can create the specific matrix types by the same constructor giving the number of rows and columns: